 The willingness to be actively involved in the examination of their own experiences;

 The ability to both remember their life experiences in some detail and reflect back on these experiences;

 The ability to use analytical skills to conceptualize the experiences they want to learn from; and

 The decision-making and problem-solving skills necessary to translate new insights into new perspectives and skills.

 Education is the process through which a society transmits its knowledge, cultural norms, and skills from one generation to the next.
 Education is the process a society uses to credential and certify certain individuals as competent to perform key jobs and represent themselves as members of a given profession.
 Education is also the process set up by society to support people's personal efforts to further their own careers and realize their most authentic selves.

 Experiential learning is the process that self-motivated individuals use to help them (a) better understand their own beliefs and values, (b) examine precepts and presuppositions they hold that might not be serving them well, (c) reframe outdated modes of thinking, (d) improve existing skillsets that are no longer functional, and (e) develop new skillsets more appropriate to the complexities and challenges they currently face.

-Education is something people get at specific points in their life from institutions that have pre-defined and proscribed what it is that students must learn.
+Traditional education is something people get at specific points in their life from institutions that have pre-defined and proscribed the subjects that their students must master.
 In contrast, experiential learning most often is an tacit process that adults use to respond to their life’s most significant experiences.
 On occasion, experiential learning can become a conscious effort, one that's personally designed, organized, and implemented by the individuals themselves.
-Either way, experiential learning is always the Back End foundation for a lifelong learning journey; it's something an individual's always doing, from birth until their death.
-At TLO, we believe that choosing the to make both your front-end and your back-end learning experience both explicit and conscious is that best way to assure success, however you are choosing to define it.
-Discover what's possible...
+Either way, experiential learning is always the back-end foundation for a lifelong learning journey; it's something an individual is always doing, from birth until their death.
+At TLO, we believe that choosing to make both your front-end educational efforts and your back-end experiential learning efforts both explicit and conscious is the best way to assure success, however you are choosing to define it.